erdemcanaz/EE313-Term-project/README.md

    <li><b> Clipping Stage:</b> This stage rectifies the output of the subtraction stage due to <b>D1</b>.
 And if voltage of the previous stage is greater than <b>V_Z2</b>, <b> Z2</b> is activated and voltage upper limit is set.</li>
    <li><b> Buffering Stage:</b> This stage buffers the output.</li>
    </ol>
-   Experimentally measured input output characteristics and stability of the reference stage due to unstable buss voltage is given below.
+   Experimentally measured input output characteristics and stability of the reference stage due to unstable buss voltage are given below.
 </p>

 <p align="center" width="100%">